 Are there any ways to make my areolas bigger?

-Most woman seem to have the opposite problem, but I feel like my areolas are extremely small… they are almost non-existent.
-They measure about an inch across, and are also just a little bit darker than my normal skin tone, so that adds to the problem as well.
-Outside of tattooing, what options do I have?
+Most women seem to have the opposite problem, but I feel like my areolas are so small, they’re almost non-existent.
+They only measure about one inch across and are also just a little bit darker than my normal skin tone, so that adds to the problem as well.
+Apart from tattooing, what options do I have?